Programming Languages: Theory and Practice

 If you would like to discuss disability-accommodations or register with ODS, please visit their website at http://disabilityservices.syr.edu.
 Please call (315) 443-4498 or email firstname.lastname@example.org for more detailed information.

 ODS is responsible for coordinating disability-related academic accommodations and will work with the student to develop an access plan.
 Since academic accommodations may require early planning and generally are not provided retroactively, please contact ODS as soon as possible to begin this process.

 As part of the regular ABET accreditation process for the undergraduate program in computer science, we may be collecting samples of students’ work in each of our undergraduate classes.
-As a result, some of your labs/homeworks/exams may be photocopied/scanned to be presented for accreditation at some later point.
+As a result, some of your labs/homeworks/exams may be photocopied/scanned (or electronically copied) to be presented for accreditation at some later point.

 Discrimination and Harassment

 The University does not discriminate and prohibits harassment or discrimination related to any protected category including creed, ethnicity, citizenship, sexual orientation, national origin, sex, gender, pregnancy, disability, marital status, age, race, color, veteran status, military status, religion, sexual orientation, domestic violence status, genetic information, gender identity, gender expression or perceived gender.

 Any complaint of discrimination or harassment related to any of these protected bases should be reported to Sheila Johnson-Willis, the University’s Chief Equal Opportunity & Title IX Officer.
 She is responsible for coordinating compliance efforts under various laws including Titles VI, VII, IX and Section 504 of the Rehabilitation Act.
 She can be contacted at Equal Opportunity, Inclusion, and Resolution Services, 005 Steele Hall, Syracuse University, Syracuse, NY 13244-1120; by email: email@example.com; or by telephone: 315-443-0211.